A New Data Integration Framework for Covid-19 Social Media Information: Introduction

 However, contributions in the literature which are exclusively based on either official or online information as stand-alone sources are not taking into account the drawbacks affecting the data and the potential synergies between different data sources.
 On the one hand, due to limited capacity of testing, official data on confirmed cases are unlikely to reflect the true Covid-19 numbers.
 On the other hand, social media data are generated by users on a voluntary basis and may not capture information about the entire population.
 Therefore, predictive models built on a single source of information might generate biased results.

-The goal of this paper is to develop a state-of-the-art data integration framework, leveraging the dependencies between historical and online data to provide more accurate evaluations and predictions of the Covid-19 dynamics.
-Our approach is based on vine copulas, which are very flexible mathematical tools, able to correctly capture the dependence structures between different variables \citep{czado2019analyzing}.
-Integration of different data sources using copulas and Bayesian networks was first proposed by \cite{dallavalle2014official} and, later, by \cite{dalla2015official, dalla2018social}.
-However, the approach adopted by the authors was based on data calibration \citep{dalla2017dataint}.
-In this paper, our aim is to propose a comprehensive novel data integration framework, able to improve data modelling and forecasting, along the lines of the paper by \cite{ansell2021social}, who successfully applied a similar approach to small size natural hazard datasets.
+The goal of this paper is to develop a state-of-the-art data integration framework, leveraging the dependencies between historical and online data to provide more accurate evaluations of the Covid-19 dynamics.
+The proposed approach exploits the synergies between official and online generated Covid-19-related data, yielding improved predictions of the pandemic compared to forecasts obtained solely with a single source of information.

+Our approach is based on vine copulas, which are very flexible mathematical tools, able to correctly capture the dependence structures between different variables \cite{czado2019analyzing}.
+Integration of different data sources using copulas and Bayesian networks was proposed in the literature \cite{dallavalle2014official, dalla2015official, dalla2018social}.
+However, the approach adopted by the authors was based on data calibration \cite{dalla2017dataint}.
+In this paper, our aim is to propose a comprehensive novel data integration framework, able to improve data modelling and forecasting \cite{ansell2021social}.

 So far, the application of copulas and vines to pandemic data has been limited to study the implications of Covid-19, especially in the financial field, rather than to directly calculate forecasts of pandemic trends.
-For example, \cite{maneejuk2021time} implemented a Markov-switching dynamic copula with Student-t distribution to explore Covid-19 shock effects on energy markets. \cite{sifat2021covid} used a quantile regression model estimated via vine copula to show that speculation in energy and precious metal futures are more prevalent in crisis periods such as the Covid-19 pandemic.
+For example, a Markov-switching dynamic copula with Student-t distribution was implemented to explore Covid-19 shock effects on energy markets \cite{maneejuk2021time}.
+A quantile regression model estimated via vine copula was used to show that speculation in energy and precious metal futures are more prevalent in crisis periods such as the Covid-19 pandemic \cite{sifat2021covid}.

-This paper will be the first to propose statistical methodology based on vine copulas, able to exploit and integrate official and social media data, to accurately model the spread of Covid-19.
-The methodology will be applied to structured historical pandemic data and to a large unstructured online-retrieved dataset, relevant to the UK geographical area.
-The results show that our approach performs better than traditional approaches, which do not take into account associations between official and on-line information, to estimate and predict the Covid-19 dynamics.

-The remainder of the paper is organised as follows.
-Section \ref{sec:data} describes the different data sources used in the analysis; Section \ref{sec:method} illustrates the vine copula methodology; Section \ref{sec:analysis} reports the results of the analysis; finally, concluding remarks are presented in Section \ref{sec:Conclusions}.